homebridge-plugins/homebridge-plugin-update-check/README.md

 * "platform": Must always be "PluginUpdate" (required)
 * "sensorType": What type of sensor will be exposed to HomeKit.
 Can be `motion`, `contact`, `occupancy`, `humidity`, `light`, `air`, `leak`, `smoke`, `dioxide`, or `monoxide` (Default: `motion`)
+* "checkHomebridge": Check if an update is available for the Homebridge server
+* "checkHomebridgeUI: Check if an update is available for the Homebridge UI
+* "checkPlugins": Check if updates are available for any installed plugins
 * "forceNcu": Force use of npm-check-updates instead of homebridge-config-ui-x.
 (Default: `false`)

+Homebridge, Homebridge UI, and plugin updates can be selected independently.
+This allows you for example, to ignore available Homebridge, Homebridge UI available updates if you are running Homebridge in a Docker container and wish to only update these components when a new Docker image is available.